Music Industry Studies

 What can you do with a music industry major?

 Our graduates pursue fulfilling careers as performers, educators, program managers, conductors and more!
-Here are a few places they’re making an impact:
+Here are some of the places they’re making an impact:

 • San Francisco Symphony